Albert Carnesale: University of California, Los Angeles

-Government and public policy
+Government career

 From 1969 to 1972 Carnesale served as chief of the Defensive Weapons Systems Division, Science and Technology Bureau of the U.S. Arms Control and Disarmament Agency in Washington, D.C.
-From 1970 to 1972, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union -- a major step towards controlling nuclear weapons.
+From 1970 to 1972, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union.

 Between 1977 and 1980, he led the U.S. delegation to the International Nuclear Fuel Cycle Evaluation (INFCE).
 This 66-nation multilateral meeting was intended to investigate and ultimately make recommendations regarding the relationships between civilian and military uses of nuclear energy and materials.
 In 1980 Carnesale was nominated by President Carter to be chairman of the Nuclear Regulatory Commission.
 However, Carter's term as president ended before the nomination was brought to a Senate vote.
-At the time of Carnesale's nomination, one of his Harvard colleagues said, "He's really perfect for the job.
-First, he's got a technical background--he's not a political appointee.
-At the same time, he can communicate complex technical issues in a way that is understandable to lay audiences."
 In 1995, President Clinton appointed Carnesale to the Scientific and Policy Advisory Committee of the Arms Control and Disarmament Agency.

 In 2009, Carnesale chaired a National Academies committee overseeing efforts to outline "America's Climate Choices" at the request of Congress.
-When the committee submitted their report, in 2011, Carnesale said, [Climate change] is an urgent problem to turn to, and what we've done differently is look at this as a risk management problem.
-We don't know exactly when the tsunami will hit or how high it will be, but we know it is coming, and we should prepare."
 In 2010 the U.S. Department of Energy appointed Carnesale to a high-level national commission on nuclear waste production, the 15-person Blue Ribbon Commission on America's Nuclear Future.
-Carnesale said the issues before the commission related "not only to nuclear power and reduced dependence on fossil fuels but also to climate change and nuclear proliferation."
 In 2014, he was appointed to the U.S. Secretary of Energy's Advisory Board.
 He also chaired the National Academies Committees on NASA's Strategic Direction, on Nuclear Forensics and on the U.S. Conventional Prompt Global Strike.
 He is a member of the Council on Foreign Relations and the Pacific Council on International Policy.